Best Bookstore Ever: Powell's Technical

-I’m in Portland, OR today.
-Powell’s Bookstore is huge, wonderful and renowned.
-However, I only just discovered their smaller, yet sizable “technical books” annex around the corner.
-HOLY MOLY.
-This is the mother lode for all the risk-takers, the doers, the makers of things.
+I'm in Portland, OR today.
+Powell's Bookstore is huge, wonderful and renowned.
+However, I only just discovered their smaller, yet sizable "technical books

 The layout (above) and some of the shelf category labels should give you a good idea of what you'll find: artificial intelligence, vintage & handtools, probability theory, solid state electronics, microcontrollers, CNC, Tesla, fuzzy logic & neural nets, dams, bridges, boatbuilding, artificial life & genetic algorithms, user interface design, and more.
 There's plenty of cozy cafe chairs, and a little collection of vintage computers in the back, including a NeXT Cube and CBM Model 8032.
 They even sell stethoscopes in the med ref section!

 Due to rain and hail, I'm cooped up inside enjoying free wi-fi.
 No one cares I have yet to buy anything -- although I've amassed a pretty nice stack.
 If you're ever in Portland, this place is a guaranteed wallet-buster.
 Photos and some fun finds* after the jump.

 *You don't have to be in Portland to browse the collection.
 For a random look, try Powell's Shuffle feature.

 Here's where I'm camped out, followed by some of what I caught my eye...